alekst23/rag-tag/README.md

 ## Introduction

-The Rag-Tag project aims to explore a novel RAG architecture that utilizes a tag-document relationship and a rank fusion mechanism to create a better semantic relationship between multiple documents.
+This project explores a simple way to enhance your RAG result qualty by applying symantic tags to each document.
+A query is then matched against the tags, and related documents are fused into a single search result.

+This approach has analogs, such as knowledge graphs, where relationships between document nodes are tracked using metadata.

+Rag-Tag attempts to reduce the architecture overhead and complexity of a knowledge graph by utilizing the symantic information created by embeddings from granular subject tags.

 ## Purpose

-The Rag-Tag project provides an architecture framework that can be integrated into your RAG platform to improve document lookup relevancy.
+The Rag-Tag project provides an architecture framework that can be integrated into your existing RAG platform to improve document lookup relevancy.
 This approach can be applied to chat history to retrieve relevant messages, or stored documents to provide relevant context.

 We provide a data model via SQL files, a database abstraction layer, and a python library for performing RAG lookup.